Scoring & Standings

 c.
 If unsportsmanlike behavior continues, the player can be ejected from the match at the direction of the working team.

 d.
 Keep play light.
 These are not certified referees and this league is intended to be both fun and competitive.

 a.
 All teams scheduled to the play the first match of the evening need to assist with net setup.

 b.
-Teams that are scheduled to play the last match of the evening will be assigned equipment duties.
+Teams that are scheduled to play the last match should assist with taking down and storing the nets.
 This will include the following responsibilities:

+ii.
+Place balls and anything else owned by the league in our cart.

 iv.
-Place clipboard, whistles, first aid kit, binders and anything else owned by the league in bags.
+Place poles in corner of the closet.

 v.
-Hang the nets in the corner of the closet.

-vi.
-Place poles in corner of the closet.
+Place our cart back in the closet.